 A Cheaper Alternative

-A cheaper alternative will be to buy a course on photography or boudoir photography and try to figure out what you’re doing wrong by going through the lessons.
+A cheaper alternative would be to buy a course on photography or boudoir photography and try to figure out what you’re doing wrong by going through the lessons.

 That’s probably what most people do if they’re serious about improving, and there are plenty of courses out there that do an excellent job.